mdsufz/MuDoGeR/README.md

 #Go to the MuDoGeR cloned repository folder
 $ cd MuDoGeR

+#Make sure you have conda ready and that you are in your base environment.
+$ echo $CONDA_PREFIX

+#You should see something like the following:
+/path/to/miniconda3

 #Run the installation script as follows
 $ bash -i installation/install.sh